u16052642/thrive_erp_documentation/documentation-16.0/content/administration/maintain/mailjet_api.rst

 .. important::
-   If the database is not using a custom domain, then in order to verify the sender's address, a temporary alias (of the three email addresses mentioned above) should be set up in Odoo CRM to create a lead.
+   If the database is not using a custom domain, then in order to verify the sender's address, a temporary alias (of the three email addresses mentioned above) should be set up in Thrive Bureau ERP CRM to create a lead.
 Then, the database is able to receive the verification email and verify the accounts.